GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: FAR Discrepancy Between Targeted and GWTC -4 Searches

-The first term (left) represents the volume of \ac{DNS} masses within the Power-Law mass model, integrated over the \ac{DNS} mass range, $[1.1, 2.1]~M_\odot$, as specified in Sec~\ref{sec:param_space}.
-Here, $P(t_k, \rho \mid H_{\mathrm{Power-Law}})$ denotes the mass weighting of the Power-Law model for each template $t_k$ at \ac{SNR} $\rho$, $H_D$ is the horizon distance of template $t_k$, and $dV_{t_k}$ is the corresponding volume element.
-The denominator, obtained by integrating the weighting over the full template bank parameter space, serves as a normalization factor representing the total prior volume across the search range.
-The second term (right) represents the volume of \ac{DNS} masses within the \ac{DNS} mass model, normalized by the volume of the full bank.
-This yields a value close to unity, as the \ac{DNS} mass model predominantly encompasses \ac{DNS} candidates while excluding other signals.
-It does not reach exactly one, however, because certain high-mass templates still occupy a nonzero weighting in the stellar mass bank.
-The prior volume ratio is approximately $5\times10^{-7}$, roughly consistent with the \ac{FAR} ratio between the GWTC-4.0 and rerank analyses for this trigger.
-The enhanced sensitivity that enables the detection of this event likely comes at the expense of reduced sensitivity in the higher-mass region of \ac{GWTC}-4.
+The second term (right) represents the volume of the \ac{DNS} mass model integrated over the same \ac{DNS} mass range, also normalized by the prior volume of the entire bank.
+This value is close to unity, as the \ac{DNS} mass model predominantly encompasses \ac{DNS} candidates while excluding other signals; it does not reach exactly one because some high-mass templates retain nonzero weighting in the stellar-mass bank.
+The resulting prior-volume ratio of Eq.~\ref{eq:prior_volume_ratio} is approximately $5\times10^{-7}$, consistent with the \ac{FAR} ratio between the \ac{GWTC}-4 and re-ranked analyses for this trigger.
+The increased sensitivity that enables identification of this event likely comes at the expense of reduced sensitivity in the higher-mass region of \ac{GWTC}-4.

+To assess the significance of GW231109\_235456 under both the power-law and \ac{DNS} mass priors, a combined population model can be constructed, and the \ac{GWTC} candidates re-ranked using this model.
+This approach represents the mass model currently under consideration as we explore incorporating a \ac{DNS} mass prior into the standard analysis framework to enable low-latency, high-sensitivity \ac{DNS} searches.